Area Detector with default HDF5 File Name#

 The plugin provides supports writing HDF5 files.
 Some modification is needed, via a mixin class, for the manner of acquisition.

-Here we build a custom HDF5 plugin class with FileStoreHDF5IterativeWrite.
+Here we use a custom HDF5 plugin class with FileStoreHDF5IterativeWrite.
 This mixin class configures the HDF5 plugin to collect one or more images with the IOC, then writes file name and path and HDF5 address information of each frame in the data stream from the bluesky RunEngine.

-We make one modification to the stage() method, to move the setting of capture to be last in the list.
+We use the HDF5FileWriterPlugin class from apstools.
+This class modifies the stage() method so the setting of capture is last in the list.
 If it is not last, then any HDF5 plugin settings coming after might not succeed, since they cannot be done in capture mode.

 [6]:

-from ophyd.areadetector.filestore_mixins import FileStoreHDF5IterativeWrite
+from apstools.devices import HDF5FileWriterPlugin

 detector#